 Lot MOVED to Jordan Valley

-Lot was a good businessman that would not miss an opportunity to expand and needed a big city such as Sodom to accommodate his hunger for success and wealth.
-He did not care if Sodom was a very sinful city even when he was warned about it (verse 10).
-He was very focused on what he wanted for himself.
+Lot was an ambitious businessman who recognized opportunities for growth and expansion.
+He saw potential in the large city of Sodom to accommodate his hunger for success and wealth.
+He did not seem to care if Sodom was a very sinful city even when he was warned about it (verse 10).
+He was just very focused on what he wanted for himself.
 He didn’t mind getting rid of his uncle so he could grow in his wealth by taking away the best part of the promised land in order to expand his territory.
 Very quickly, he accelerated his life in the pursuit of blessing and wealth!

 Now Lot was one of the leaders of Sodom